pfmc-assessments/sablefish/models/2023/README.md

 * turn off final years of recruitment
 * cut estimates of 2020--2021 recruitments in half
-* TOR: estimate a single $M$
-* TOR: estimate one selectivity curve as asymptotic
 ### Not So Good Ideas

 * Add growth parameter block for Lmin, k, and CV young for both sexes for 2022